-The NSW Sewage Surveillance Program tests untreated sewage for fragments of the COVID-19 (SARS-CoV-2) virus at sewage treatment plants across NSW, covering approximately 90% of the population to provide data to support NSW Health’s COVID-19 response.
+The NSW Sewage Surveillance Program tests untreated sewage for fragments of the COVID-19 (SARS-CoV-2) virus at sewage treatment plants across NSW.
+The program covered over 90% of the population at its peak to provide data to support NSW Health's COVID-19 response.

-Testing sewage can help provide early warning of an increase in infections in an area, and potentially give an estimate of undetected infections in the community.
-These tests provide data to support NSW Health’s response to the COVID-19 pandemic.
+Testing sewage helps to provide an indication of infections in an area.
+Results can be used to estimate changes in disease prevalence within the community.
+These tests provided data to support NSW Health's COVID-19 response.

 Fragments of the virus that causes COVID-19 (SARS-CoV-2) can enter the sewage through an infected person's faeces and when washed off hands and bodies via sinks and showers.